-Effective April 8, 2003, the District entered into a Strategic Partnership Agreement with the City of Houston, Texas (the "City").
-The agreement provides that in accordance with Subchapter F of Chapter 43 of the Local Government Code and Act, the City shall annex a tract of land defined as the "Tract" for the limited purposes of applying the City's Planning, Zoning, Health, and Safety Ordinances within the Tract.
+The District entered into a Strategic Partnership Agreement with the City of Houston, Texas (the "City").
+The agreement provides for the City to annex a tract of land defined as the "Tract" for the limited purposes of applying the City's Planning, Zoning, Health, and Safety Ordinances within the Tract.
 The District will continue to develop, to own, and to operate and maintain its water, wastewater, and drainage systems.
+The City agrees that it will not annex the District for full purposes or commence any action to annex the District for full purposes during the term of this Agreement.
+The term of this Agreement extends through April 8, 2043.
+The City imposes a Sales and Use Tax within the boundaries of the Tract and pays the District one-half of all Sales and Use Tax revenues generated within 30 days of the City receiving the funds from the State Comptroller's office.
+During the fiscal year ended July 31, 2023, the District received sales tax revenues of \$1,615,699 and recorded a receivable of \$395,853 for uncollected sales tax revenues.